Ridge Burns, Executive Director/CEO

 Godly parents, married for seventy-two years, provided a stable and loving background for Ridge.
 He also credits Torchbearers as an influence in his spiritual walk.
 “I [had] spent my whole life trying to be Christ-like and found a very successful rate of failure in that pursuit,” he says.
 “The change came from understanding that we can’t be Christ-like, but only Christ can be Christ.
 Our job is to die to ourselves so Jesus can be Jesus within us.
 This has become a key point in my life and has released me to be far less stressed and yet far more dependent on Him."

-Ridge holds a B.A. in philosophy and biblical studies from Westmont College and M.R.E. and Doctor of Ministry degrees from Trinity Evangelical Divinity School.
+Ridge holds a B.A. in philosophy and Biblical studies from Westmont College, and M.R.E. and Doctor of Ministry degrees from Trinity Evangelical Divinity School.
 He is the author of five books on youth ministry and has worn red shoes since the 1980s.
 Ridge met his wife, RobAnne, in college and married her in 1974.
 They have two grown children: Their son, R.W., is a librarian.
-He and his wife, Whitney, have two young girls, Flora and Birdie.
-Their daughter, Barrett, is a recent graduate of Denver Seminary.
-Her next goal is to walk the Pacific Crest Trail while raising money for ministries that speak into bringing grace, mercy, and justice to our culture.
+He and his wife, Whitney, have three young girls, Flora, Birdie, and Dottie.
+Their daughter, Barrett, is a graduate of Denver Seminary.
+Her next goal is to walk the Continental Divide Trail while raising money for ministries that speak into bringing grace, mercy, and justice to our culture.

 Brian Mackey, Sr. Director of Human Resources